PTA Speakers Bureau

 Training Specialties: Community Engagement, and Integrated Health Care

 Andrew engages with key community stakeholders, such as elected officials and government agencies, to identify system barriers, develop solutions, and lead Partners’ efforts in those communities.
 He has experience in the private sector providing treatment of mental health disorders to children, adolescents, and adults.
 In addition, Andrew has taught a variety of undergraduate psychology courses for multiple colleges over the past eight years.

-Andrew has a master’s degree in counseling from Eastern Mennonite University and a Bachelor of Arts in psychology from Indiana University-Bloomington.
-He is currently in pursuit of his Master in Business Administration degree through the University of Mississippi.
+Andrew has a master’s degree in counseling from Eastern Mennonite University, a Bachelor of Arts in psychology from Indiana University-Bloomington and Master in Business Administration degree through the University of Mississippi.
 Andrew is both a Licensed Professional Counselor and Licensed Professional Counseling Supervisor.